Match Group, Inc. (MTCH) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-10, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Match Group, Inc. ("Match Group" or the "Company") (NASDAQ: MTCH) have opportunity to lead the securities fraud class action lawsuit.
+16, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Match Group, Inc. ("Match Group" or the "Company") (NASDAQ: MTCH).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MATCH GROUP, INC. (MTCH) CLICK HERE BEFORE JANUARY 24, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR MATCH GROUP INVESTMENTS, CLICK HERE BEFORE JANUARY 24, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?